Gardeners in need of quick privacy hedges love quick growing Leyland cypress (x

 Preventing Leyland Cypress Diseases

 Prevention is easier than cure when it comes to diseases of Leyland cypress trees.
-Your first, best steps toward keeping these attractive evergreens healthy is planting them in appropriate sites.
+Your first, best step toward keeping these attractive evergreens healthy is planting them in appropriate sites.

-So save yourself the time and effort involved in treating disease in Leyland cypress.
+So, save yourself the time and effort involved in treating disease in Leyland cypress.
 Plant these shrubs in a sunny location in soil offering excellent drainage.
 Space them far enough apart to let air pass between them.
 Provide water during times of drought and check your hardiness zone.
-Leyland cypress thrive in U.S. Department of Agriculture plant hardiness zones 6 through 10.
+Leyland cypresses thrive in U.S. Department of Agriculture plant hardiness zones 6 through 10.

 Diseases of Leyland Cypress Trees

 Placing the shrubs far enough apart to allow air and sun to get through the branches helps prevent needle blight.
 If it’s too late for prevention, prune out infected branches.
-Thorough application of a fungicide can help but is difficult on tall specimens.
+Thorough application of a fungicide helps but is difficult on tall specimens.